cheunjm/harvard-courses/README.md

 final_unnormalized.csv: contains the parsed data of the JSON files

-hw6.ipynb: the master ipython notebook file that contains all the code and explanation in a typical CS109 homework format
+wombocombo.ipynb: the master ipython notebook file that contains all the code and explanation in a typical CS109 homework format

 Standard Riot Game’s API was used to download 90000 match data